 - Give information to others in the organization about what gives customers the most trouble and other concerns customers have

 Career opportunities exist in a variety of settings.
-Almost all business, small to large, require technical help.
+Almost all businesses, small to large, require technical help.
 Career paths include helpdesk support, network support, field technician, IT consultant to computer repair technician.
 With experience you can be a self-employed independent contractor.